stevespringett/Alpine/README.md

 on sessions.
 JSON Web Tokens (JWT) are used to maintain some state and are signed with an HMAC.

-* **API Documentation** -
-Swagger support is built-in, allowing you to document APIs and generate Swagger 2.0 definitions with ease.

 * **Authentications** -
 Alpine supports multiple types of principals including LDAP users and API keys, both of which can be integrated into teams for access control.